Cross-domain functionality

 Example: moving from cobrowse.io to github.com/cobrowseio

-2. Option 2: Begin the Cobrowse.io session, do not enable full device mode, you customer navigates to a separate domain momentarily (e.g. for a log in and redirect).
-When the customer is away from the original domain, the co-browsing connection will be temporarily lost until they redirect back.
+When the customer navigates to a separate domain which doesn't has the web SDK set up the co-browsing connection will be temporarily lost until they redirect back.

 Technical information for implementing full device mode can be found in our documentation: https://docs.cobrowse.io/sdk-features/full-device-capabilities.
 This includes enabling full device mode by default.
 Be sure to check the agent controls during full device mode on web.